codeclimate/codeclimate-rubocop/config/contents/gemspec/required_ruby_version.md

     end

     # accepted but not recommended, since
-    # Ruby does not really follow semantic versionning
+    # Ruby does not really follow semantic versioning
     Gem::Specification.new do |spec|
       spec.required_ruby_version = '~> 2.5'
     end